The role of heritage in uncertain times

 Bo Olawoye, Creative Engagement Manager, Threshold Studios, went further in stressing the importance of our actions today for communities in the future.

 She said: "It’s about the gaze.
 Who’s collecting the information and what are they doing with it?
 And how are they making the archive?
-Leicester [has a black majority population], that's not reflected in terms of people who are doing the research, the archives.
+Leicester's black and ethnic minority population not reflected in terms of people who are doing the research, the archives.
 I’d like to see myself included more, from the bottom level to the top level."

 Communities should be involved in heritage